FxMorin/MoreCulling/README.md

 ![Normal - FPS ~136](https://github.com/fxmorin/MoreCulling/blob/master/images/normally.png)
 With MoreCulling, I get around ~210 frames
 ![MoreCulling - FPS ~210](https://github.com/fxmorin/MoreCulling/blob/master/images/moreculling.png)
-Don't mind that bar, it was a screenshot
+Don't mind that bar, it was a screenshot.
 Do not expect these results all the time.
 Bamboo renders 2 extra faces for each block without MoreCulling, which is why the results are so drastic here!

 ## More Info